Five Tips For Ending A Relationship

 If you decide a breakup is the right choice for you, make sure you are emotionally prepared for the process.
 Prepare to communicate the reasons for the breakup in a kind, respectful manner.
 You should be honest, but not brutally honest.
 If you and your former partner both want to dissect the relationship, it is often best to do so after each of you has had a chance to heal.

-What to say when breaking up?
+How to break up with girlfriend, and what to say when breaking up?

 Honesty is likely the most essential part of communication when initiating a breakup.
 However, it's typically most helpful when the honest reasons why the relationship is ending are communicated with kindness and respect.
 Offering reasons for the breakup in a kind way can help the person you are breaking up with maintain their sense of self, which experts believe is a crucial part of recovery.
 Be sure to avoid blame, contempt, and becoming overly critical.
 If the conversation becomes prolonged, you can offer to speak about the relationship further after your former partner has recovered from the breakup.